SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-install-workbench.md

     provideWorkbench(),
-    provideRouter([]), // required by the SCION Workbench provideAnimations(), // temporary: required until SCION Workbench drops the deprecated Angular animations dependency. provideZoneChangeDetection(), // temporary: enable zone.js-based change detection until `@scion/workbench` is zoneless.
+    provideRouter([]), // required by the SCION Workbench provideAnimations(), // temporary: required until SCION Workbench drops the deprecated Angular animations dependency.
-      // To add zone.js:
-      // 1) For a new app, create it with the `--zoneless=false` flag.
-      // 2) For an existing app: run `npm i zone.js` and add the polyfill to `angular.json`: "projects" -> "<your-app>" -> "architect" -> "build" -> "options" -> "polyfills": ["zone.js"]
   ],
 };
 ```